 Ratchet Soft Loop with carabiner hook 375kg (750kg MBS)

-carabiner (/kærəˈbiːnər/) or karabiner is a specialized type of shackle, a metal loop with a spring-loaded gate used to quickly and reversibly connect components, most notably in safety-critical systems.
-The word is a shortened form of Karabinerhaken (or also short Karabiner), a German phrase for a “spring hook” used by a carbine rifleman, or carabinier, to attach items to a belt or bandolier.
+A carabiner (/kærəˈbiːnər/) or karabiner is a specific kind of shackle, or a metal loop with a spring-loaded gate.
+Carabiner’s are used to quickly and reversibly connect components, especially in safety-critical systems.
+The term comes from the original word, Karabinerhaken (or also short Karabiner), which is a German phrase for a “spring hook”.
+These spring hooks were initially used by a carbine rifleman, or carabinier.
+They used these carabiner’s to attach items to a belt or bandolier.